-In the bathrooms round ventilators are used and are opened by pushing straight up on the crossbar handle.
+The square fans are cranked opened.
+Round ventilators, used in some bathrooms, are opened by pushing straight up on the crossbar handle.
 The round switch can then be turned to engage the fan motor.

 The range exhaust cover on the outside of the trailer has a swinging door that can be latched during inclement weather and should be latched while in travel.
 When operating the exhaust fan, the latches should be turned so the door swings open when the fan is on.